-ACTIVE MEMBER (often referred to as BROTHER OR SISTERS): Refers to a member who has gone through a new-member process and has been initiated, through a ritual, into the chapter.
+ACTIVE MEMBER (often referred to as BROTHER, SISTERS, or SIBLINGS): Refers to a member who has gone through a new-member process and has been initiated, through a ritual, into the chapter.

 ALUMNI (or GRADUATE member): An initiated member who has been graduated.
 Some organizations confer alumni status after an initiate has been an active member for four or more years.

-ASIAN GREEK COUCNIL (AGC): The Council serves as the governing body, which carries on a tradition of serving Asian American students and the community.
+ASIAN GREEK COUNCIL (AGC): The Council serves as the governing body, which carries on a tradition of serving Asian American students and the community.

 BID: An invitation from a chapter to join the organization.

-BID MATCHING: In the conclusion of the fall recruitment process for Panhellenic Association (general sororities), each potential new member submits a prioritized choice of sororities they would like to join and each sorority submits a prioritized list of women to whom they are interested in offering a bid.
+BID MATCHING: In the conclusion of the fall recruitment process for Panhellenic Council, each potential new member submits a prioritized choice of sororities they would like to join and each sorority submits a prioritized list of women to whom they are interested in offering a bid.
 A computerized matching process is used to determine which sorority each participant will be invited to join.
-Every potential new member may not receive a bid to her favorite chapter since the Panhellenic Association sororities have a maximum number of bids (QUOTA) that they can offer.
+Every potential new member may not receive a bid to her favorite chapter since the Panhellenic Council sororities have a maximum number of bids (quota) that they can offer.

-BIG BROTHER/BIG SISTER: An active member assigned to be the personal mentor for a new member.
+BIG BROTHER/BIG SISTER/BIG SIBLING: An active member assigned to be the personal mentor for a new member.

-CHAPTER: A local group of a national organization.
+CHAPTER: A campus specific group of a regional/national/international organization.

-CHAPTER HOUSE: Most general fraternities and sororities at UCLA operate facilities near campus that provide residential space for members to live and facilities for chapter meetings and activities.
+CHAPTER HOUSE: Some fraternities and sororities at UCLA operate facilities near campus that provide residential space for members to live and facilities for chapter meetings and activities.

-COLONY: A newly formed affiliate of a national organization that has not yet received its charter.
+COLONY: A newly formed affiliate of an organization that has not yet received its charter.
 The members of a colony are referred to as "founders."

-CONTINUOUS OPEN BIDDING ("COB" or INFORMAL RECRUITMENT): At the conclusion of the fall recruitment process for the Panhelllenic Association sororities, those chapters with a membership size less than a specified number (TOTAL) can continue to give out bids via an informal recruitment process.
+CONTINUOUS OPEN BIDDING ("COB" or INFORMAL RECRUITMENT): At the conclusion of the fall recruitment process for the Panhellenic Council sororities, those chapters with a membership size less than a specified number (total) can continue to give out bids via an informal recruitment process.

 GAMMA: Stands for "Greeks Advocating Mature Management of Alcohol," a peer organizations that promotes responsible use of alcoholic beverages within the Greek community.